Preparing for College: Mental Health Tips for High Schoolers

 This experience can feel a bit isolating.
 Remember, though, you are not the only new freshman on campus who is likely feeling overwhelmed.
 You have the opportunity to build new relationships and create a community while in college, so the feeling of loneliness will not last forever.

 This is, of course, not an exhaustive list; however, if you start planning and researching what is available to you now, it will likely help you feel more prepared for college.
-If you want to work through some of the anxieties and concerns prior to heading off for college, feel free to check out The Mental Wellness Center’s website to find a provider right for you! https://www.thementalwellnesscenter.com/
+If you want to work through some of the anxieties and concerns prior to heading off for college, fee free to check our providers who might be a great fit for you!

 Previous